 The Computing Curriculum provides essential skills which our children require to actively participate in the digital world both now and in the future.
 We recognise the importance of ensuring that our children are digitally literate and are aware of the risks that working online can bring.
 National curriculum in England: computing programmes of study – GOV.UK

 We are fortunate to be well equipped with resources so children do not need to share but can have individual access to Chromebooks or Laptops.
 To enhance the children’s experiences we have purchased iPads to ensure our children use a wide range of equipment to broaden and enhance their learning experiences and equip them for the future.

 We place a strong emphasis on ensuring that the children in school are made aware both of the value of using technology but equally of the dangers it can pose.

-Key stage 1
+Key Stage 1

 Year 1 explore digital texts before creating images for their own digital texts using a variety of paint programs.
 Children use different approaches to develop their understanding of algorithms and programming using physical devices and online devices.

 Google Classroom is used across key stage 2 both in school and for homework.

-Lower Key stage 2
+Lower Key Stage 2

-Upper Key stage 2
+Upper Key Stage 2

 Year 5 explores the use of flat-file databases and applies their understanding across the curriculum.
 They build on their understanding of computer systems including the human role in these systems and effective ways to refine their searches.
 In programming they investigate selection in physical computing and quizzes.
 The children create video productions and are introduced to vector graphics.